knight666/portfolio/src/intro.md

-I'm a game developer with over a decade of experience with making best-in-class user interfaces for AAA games, and I want to help you get the most out of your team and take your projects to the next level.
-I've shipped multiple AAA video games with teams spread all across the globe, and I've worked with every UI framework under the sun; I've even made a few myself.
+As a seasoned game developer with over a decade of experience, I specialize in creating best-in-class user interfaces for AAA games.
+And I want to help you elevate your projects to new heights.
+I've successfully shipped multiple award-winning titles, collaborating with teams across the globe and mastering every UI framework under the sun.

-What excites me about front-end development is seeing results quickly and being able to bring creative visions to life.
-I love working with designers to optimize an interaction flow just as much as I love figuring out an optimal way to grab data from a backend.
+What excites me about front-end development for games is that I can see immediate results when bringing creative visions to life.
+I equally enjoy working with designers to optimize interaction flows and devising efficient methods to extract data from a backend.

-And although I mainly work in C++, I built [this portfolio](https://github.com/knight666/portfolio) using modern web development practices.
-That's because I believe the future of games UI is actually the web, using frameworks like [Coherent Gameface](https://coherent-labs.com/).